The Dungeon Master

-Although the fisherman families are willing to share some aspects about the mystery of the missing children that afflicts their people, their bitterness and frustration makes them extremely reserved, so they will keep their distance with the players.
+Although the fisherman families are willing to share some aspects of the mystery of the missing children that afflicts their people, their bitterness and frustration make them extremely reserved, so they will keep their distance with the players.

 Once in Leda, the players will notice a predominantly rotten smell in the narrow streets of the village.
 Its beaches are full of rotten fish.
 They will try to speak to other fishermen to learn more about Fargus’ story and the missing children, but it won’t be easy: the locals, tired of ridicule and disdain from all of Whitesparrow, will have few words for them.
 Shame and fear seem to speak louder than hospitality.

-After all, it was them who hanged her lord and murdered her pet, a Beholder.
+After all, it was they who hanged her lord and murdered her pet, a Beholder.